ajitas/Pokemon-Combat-Game/README.md

 # Pokemon-Combat-Game

 <!-- Put a description of what the project is -->
-Learning jQuery: Click event handlers, binding/unbinding of event handlers, dymanically creating html elements, jQuery
+Learning jQuery: Click event handlers, binding/unbinding of event handlers, dymanically creating html elements and assigning attributes to them

 ## Link to deployed site
 <!-- make a link to the deployed site -->